Cowboys' DeMarcus Lawrence: No injury designation

-Lawrence logged a full practice Friday after back-to-back limited sessions to start Week 14 prep due to a foot issue.
-The veteran defensive end has yet to miss a game this season, totaling 48 tackles, six sacks, two forced fumbles and one fumble recovery across 12 appearances.
+After logging back-to-back limited sessions to start Week 15 prep, Lawrence submitted a full practice Friday and is cleared for Sunday's contest.
+Across 13 appearances, the veteran defensive end has totaled 53 tackles, six sacks, two forced fumbles and one fumble recovery, which he returned for a touchdown.

 More News